Gaming12846/Esp8266-ESP32AlexaRelaySwitch/README.md

 # Esp8266-ESP32AlexaRelaySwitch

-With this project, you can easily control light relays with Alexa voice assistant.
+With this project, you can easily control light relays with the Alexa voice assistant.

 ## Features

-- Control light relays with the Alexa voice assistant and the Alexa app
+- Control light relays with the the Alexa voice assistant and the Alexa app
 - Easily add more devices and turn them on or off by default
 - Update your code via ArduinoOTA

 ## Usage

-**1.** Download the code and open it in your IDE **2.** Set your WIFI credentials
+1. Download the code and open it in your IDE
+2. Set your WIFI credentials
-**3.** Change the pinout for the relays and change the names of the devices (you can also add/remove devices) **4.** Upload the code to your esp
+3. Change the pinout for the relays and change the names of the devices (you can also add/remove devices)
+4. Upload the code to your esp
-**5.** Search for new devices in Alexa
+5. Search for new devices in Alexa

 ## Bugs and suggestions